 DescriptionIn Monty On the Run the intrepid coal thief Monty Mole fled to the rocky island of Gibraltar.
 However, the Intermole agency is on to him, and his only hope of escape is to trek across Europe, collecting enough cash to buy the Greek island of Montos and live there in luxury.

-This is Monty's fourth game, and the structure is similar to the previous three.
+This is Monty's third game (fourth if you count Monty is Innocent), and the structure is similar to the previous three.
 It's platform and ladders based, with 80 screens each representing some area of Europe - the Eiffel Tower and the Leaning Tower of Pisa are among the identifiable landmarks.

 There are many items to collect - the most important are Eurocheques for money and airplane tickets.
 Once on a plane you must fight off the encroaching Intermole planes for extra points.

 There are no promo images for this game